Arema F.C.: Post dualism era

-Liga 1 Era
+Liga 1 era

-In the first Liga 1 season in 2017, Arema appointed Aji Santoso as head coach and introduced the "Pandawa 5", which consists of five club legends who are appointed as coaching staffs.
-However, this concept did not last long, because in the middle of the season, head coach Aji Santoso resigned because Arema stumbled in the middle of the standings.
-Joko Susilo, who became the successing head coach brought Arema to finish in 9th place with 49 points.
-Arema's management also maintained Susilo who, is familiarly called as Gethuk, to become the head coach in the 2018 Liga 1 season.
-Several assistant coaches were given the trust to assist him.
+In the first Liga 1 season in 2017, Arema appointed Aji Santoso as the coach and introduced the "Pandawa 5", which consists of five club legends appointed as coaching staff.
+However, this concept did not last long, because coach Aji Santoso resigned.
+Joko Susilo, who became the successing coach, brought Arema to finish at 9th place with 49 points.
+Arema's management also maintained Susilo, is familiarly called as Gethuk, in the 2018 Liga 1 season.

-In the 2018 Liga 1 season, Arema performed poorly at the start of the season, with only one win from the first 6 matches of the season, leading to the sacking of head coach Joko Susilo.
-Milan Petrović was appointed as Arema's head coach who previously served as assistant coach.
-After the change of head coaches, Arema's performance began to improve by finishing in 6th position after being in the relegation zone at the start of the season.
+In the 2018 Liga 1 season, Arema performed poorly at the start, with only one win from the first 6 matches, leading to the sacking of Joko Susilo.
+Milan Petrović was appointed as Arema's coach, who previously serving as assistant.
+Arema's performance improved by finishing at 6th position.

-In the 2019 Liga 1 season, Milomir Šešlija was appointed as the new head coach, who had led the team at 2016 Indonesia Soccer Championship A. Unfortunately, the performance of Singo Edan's squad in the season was good at the beginning, but continued to decline at the end of the competition.
-At the end of the 2019 Liga 1 season, Arema occupied the 9th position in the final standings.
+In the 2019 Liga 1 season, Milomir Šešlija was appointed as the new head coach.
+He had led the team at 2016 Indonesia Soccer Championship A. The performance of Singo Edan's squad in the season was good at the beginning, but continued to decline at the end of the competition.
+At the end of the season, Arema occupied the 9th position in the final standings.